 Your dentist will help you decide if veneers or Lumineers are right for you, and either option can radically improve your smile, not to mention your self-confidence.
-For lots more information on veneers and cosmetic dentistry, check out the links on the next page.
+For lots more information on veneers and cosmetic dentistry, check out the links below.

 - American Dental Association.
 "Veneers."
 (Nov.
 15, 2011) http://www.ada.org/3000.aspx